How to Write a Business Plan for Your Home Business

 Types of Business Plans

-- Formal business plans are detailed documents, usually prepared for the primary purpose of securing outside funding for the business.
+- Formal business plans: These plans are detailed documents, usually prepared for the primary purpose of securing outside funding for the business.

 Whether formal or informal, when properly written and maintained, business plans provide a means to help you stay focused on the tasks that build a profitable home business.